Ask your questions in private on our private Facebook Group:

 So find somebody like your body type who’s just dressed really great.
 And you can just Google it now.
 You have the whole world’s information at your fingertips.
 Google that and find somebody that you can model, as far as their fashion goes.
 And now, with these billion dollar fast fashion brands, like Zara, you can emulate a lot of these runway styles for relatively cheap at places like Zara.

 And you can get it tailored.
-If you come out to Asia and get stuff tailored pretty cheap and it’s pretty good tailoring.
+I don’t know about Sweden but if you come out to Asia you get stuff tailored pretty cheap and it’s pretty good tailoring.
 So dress well; don’t dress like an old man.
 Dress like a younger person.
 Don’t dress like a chubby man.
 Dress where the fit is contoured to your body and wear it with pride.
 That’s all really important.
 You’re now a confident 50 year old, currently working on his fitness, previously shy, man.
 That’s you.
 That’s your new identity.
 Carry it with pride.

 See you in the private Facebook group.
 If you haven’t joined yet, go click on the link, wherever it is, click on the link.
 We approve requests on a regular basis.
 You can interact with me there personally and ask your questions to me personally.
 I live on your questions.
 This show is driven by your questions.
 So I look forward to every question that’s asked.
 I really value those.
 So get on there, give me some of that, give me your questions.
 I want to hear your questions.
 I’ll see you there, until next time – man up.